Prasophyllum truncatum: Taxonomy and naming

 Prasophyllum truncatum was first formally described in 1840 by John Lindley from a specimen collected near Stanley and the description was published in The genera and species of Orchidaceous plants.
 The specific epithet (truncatum) is a Latin word meaning "maimed" or "cut off".

 Distribution and habitat

-The truncate leek orchid widely distributed but uncommon, growing with shrubs and herbs in woodland in both the north and south of Tasmania.
+Truncate leek orchid widely distributed but uncommon, growing with shrubs and herbs in woodland in both the north and south of Tasmania.